Souryadeep/Leetcode/README.md

 I created this repo to serve as a reference for others working on leetcode problems, and am working on documenting my approach to solving the problems, which I will publish on this page.
 There are always multiple ways to solve problems, as you will see on leetcode too.
-I have tried to add in some other best practices in memory management etc.
+I have tried to add in some other best practices such as memory management.
 Disclaimer: These do not neccesarily represent the most optimum solution.
 I am open to collaboration, and feel free to submit a pull request if you would like to contribute to the repo.

 ## Table of Contents